 Security Awareness Training

-We all received a phishing message this morning, ostensibly from a colleague, about a way to make easy money - and asking people to respond with their private email address.
+We all receive phishing messages touting a way to make easy money - and asking people to respond with their private email address or phone.

-While it was a fairly obvious ruse, at least 31 folks here engaged the culprit in email communication before we blocked the phisher’s address.
+While these are usually fairly obvious ruses, some folks inevitably engage the culprit in communication before we can block the phisher’s address.

 What can you do to prepare yourself so that you’re not next?